spinnaker/governance/rfc/eol_kubernetes_v1.md

   - [x] Remove the V1 provider codelab ([spinnaker.github.io/pull/1586](https://github.com/spinnaker/spinnaker.github.io/pull/1586)).
 Add a redirect from the V1 codelab to the V2 codelab ([spinnaker.github.io/pull/1649](https://github.com/spinnaker/spinnaker.github.io/pull/1649)).
   - [x] Remove inbound links to V1 provider setup ([spinnaker.github.io/pull/1649](https://github.com/spinnaker/spinnaker.github.io/pull/1649)).

-- [] Publish a blog post on the Spinnaker Community Blog.
+- [x] Publish a [blog post](https://blog.spinnaker.io/farewell-to-the-kubernetes-v1-provider-79d93861c6e4) on the Spinnaker Community Blog.
 This post will answer the following questions:
-  - [] Why is Spinnaker removing the V1 provider?
+  - [x] Why is Spinnaker removing the V1 provider?
-  - [] When is Spinnaker removing the V1 provider?
+  - [x] When is Spinnaker removing the V1 provider?
 What is the latest supported release I will be able to use with the V1 provider enabled?
-  - [] How can I successfully execute a zero-downtime migration from the V1 provider to the V2 provider?
+  - [x] How can I successfully execute a zero-downtime migration from the V1 provider to the V2 provider?
 What are some first-hand lessons from teams who have done this?

-- [] Audit existing Spinnaker content to update.
+- [x] Audit existing Spinnaker content to update.
   - [x] Ensure all guides on spinnaker.io reference V2 only ([spinnaker.github.io/pull/1649](https://github.com/spinnaker/spinnaker.github.io/pull/1649)).
-  - [] Standardize how we refer to the V2 provider (currently, mix of “V2” and “Manifest Based”) and the V1 provider (currently, mix of “V1” and “Legacy”).
+  - [x] Standardize how we refer to the V2 provider (currently, mix of “V2” and “Manifest Based”) and the V1 provider (currently, mix of “V1” and “Legacy”) ([spinnaker.github.io/pull/1814](https://github.com/spinnaker/spinnaker.github.io/pull/1814)).
   - [x] Add documentation to spinnaker.io on why and when the V1 provider will be / was removed ([spinnaker.github.io/pull/1710](https://github.com/spinnaker/spinnaker.github.io/pull/1710)).
-  - [] Add an addendum to any blog posts on the Spinnaker Community Blog that reference the V1 provider highlighting that it is no longer supported ([spinnaker/spinnaker/5463](https://github.com/spinnaker/spinnaker/issues/5463)).
+  - [x] Add an addendum to any blog posts on the Spinnaker Community Blog that reference the V1 provider highlighting that it is no longer supported ([spinnaker/spinnaker/5463](https://github.com/spinnaker/spinnaker/issues/5463)).
   - [x] Compile a list of Armory documentation and blog posts for Armory to update ([spinnaker/spinnaker/5463](https://github.com/spinnaker/spinnaker/issues/5463)).

-- [] Ensure clear and consistent communication of the plan:
+- [x] Ensure clear and consistent communication of the plan:
-  - [] Highlight the upcoming removal in each release’s curated changelog leading up to the release in which V1 will be officially removed.
+  - [x] Highlight the upcoming removal in each release’s curated changelog leading up to the release in which V1 will be officially removed.
-  - [] Post about the RFC in relevant Slack channels before each release: #dev, #kubernetes, #sig-kubernetes.
+  - [x] Post about the RFC in relevant Slack channels before each release: #dev, #kubernetes, #sig-kubernetes.
-  - [] Post about the RFC in any new V1-related issues that are opened on GitHub.
+  - [x] Post about the RFC in any new V1-related issues that are opened on GitHub.
-  - [] Add helpful warnings to Clouddriver, Halyard, and Deck in the releases leading up to the removal.
+  - [x] Add helpful warnings to Clouddriver and Halyard in the releases leading up to the removal.
-  - [] Consider requiring users to enable a disabled-by-default feature flag (Halyard, Clouddriver) in releases leading up to the removal of V1 in order to deploy with one or more enabled V1 accounts.

-- [] Remove V1-only code.
+- [x] Remove V1-only code.
-  - [] Audit each microservice to ensure no V2 code paths exercise V1 code.
+  - [x] Audit each microservice to ensure no V2 code paths exercise V1 code.
     Note: ezimanyi@ and I have already ensured isolation between V1-only and V2-only code in Clouddriver ([clouddriver/pull/4024](https://github.com/spinnaker/clouddriver/pull/4024), [clouddriver/pull/4028](https://github.com/spinnaker/clouddriver/pull/4028)) and Deck ([deck/pull/7451](https://github.com/spinnaker/deck/pull/7451)).
+  - [x] Remove V1 integration tests ([buildtool/pull/112](https://github.com/spinnaker/buildtool/pull/112)).
+  - [x] Remove V1-only code from Deck ([deck/pull/8226](https://github.com/spinnaker/deck/pull/8226)).
+  - [x] Remove V1-only code from Orca ([orca/pull/3654](https://github.com/spinnaker/orca/pull/3654)).
+  - [x] Remove V1-only code from Clouddriver ([clouddriver/pull/4569](https://github.com/spinnaker/clouddriver/pull/4569), [clouddriver/pull/4572](https://github.com/spinnaker/clouddriver/pull/4572)).
+  - [x] Since no providers now support multiple versions, and no community members (to the best of our knowledge) ever implemented their own UI "skins," remove "skins" from Deck ([deck/pull/8263](https://github.com/spinnaker/deck/pull/8263)), Gate ([gate/pull/1186](https://github.com/spinnaker/gate/pull/1186)), Clouddriver ([clouddriver/pull/4576](https://github.com/spinnaker/clouddriver/pull/4576)), and the docs ([spinnaker.github.io/pull/1838](https://github.com/spinnaker/spinnaker.github.io/pull/1838)).
+  - [x] When Spinnaker 1.23 is released, no supported release will include the V1 provider.
+    Since Kubernetes was the only provider to expose multiple versions, it will then be safe to remove `providerVersion` logic from Halyard and Clouddriver.
+    Create a self-assigned issue for this final cleanup ([spinnaker/spinnaker/5749](https://github.com/spinnaker/spinnaker/issues/5749)).

 ## Drawbacks

 - We will be taking away a feature set that some community members currently rely on for critical delivery workflows.